eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 A non proxy configuration is used by default.
 If you are working behind a corporate proxy you will need to specify proxy settings: [Working behind a proxy](/docs/tutorials/quickstart/behind_proxy)
 {{% /alert %}}

-With following steps you will clone and set up your development environment on your own machine using just Visual Studio Code.
+With the following steps you will clone and set up your development environment on your own machine using just Visual Studio Code.

 1. Clone the repo locally using your favorite Git tooling
 1. Start Visual Studio Code